BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 Now that we have a [good understanding]({{ '/guide/inheritance-wallet/overview/' | relative_url }}) of how Bob and Alice want to set up their inheritance wallet, let's take a close look at the first use experience and wallet setup.

-After downloading the app, the app walks them through the purpose of the product and highlights some of the most important features.
+After downloading the app, it walks them through the purpose of the product and highlights some of the most important features.

 {% include image-gallery.html pages = page.images_wallet-creation %}